 If Question #1 is passed, will the scope of work include playground improvements at the two elementary schools?

 Yes.
-The scope of work will include improvements at the kindergarten playground at Atwater Elementary and all playground areas at Lake Bluff Elementary.
+The scope of work will include improvements at playgrounds identified as being worn and need of improvement, including the kindergarten playground at Atwater Elementary and all playground areas at Lake Bluff Elementary.

 Given the planned work that will be done at Shorewood High School, will it still be an open campus?

 Yes, Shorewood High School will still be an open campus.
 The expansion of the main academic building will include a new entrance that will help visitors to quickly identify the main point of entry from the parking lot.
 However, the new entrance will not impact the high school's open campus policy for students.

 The referendum plan involves safety & security improvements — what does this mean?

 If Question #1 passes, the district will renovate and improve secure entrances at Atwater Elementary School, Lake Bluff Elementary School, and Shorewood Intermediate School; replace exterior doors and locks for monitoring access, as needed; upgrade fire alarm systems; and improve emergency lighting.
 At Shorewood High School, the district will implement a new automatic locking system that will make it possible to immediately and efficiently lock down all buildings through an automated process.

 The facilities work included in Question #1 will address critical infrastructure needs at all four schools, including improvements to academic classrooms and support areas in both elementary schools, and the renovation and expansion of the main academic building at the high school.
 The revenue limit increase in Question #2 will increase the district's annual maintenance budget and help ensure that these facility improvements are maintained in the future.

 What are the ADA (Americans with Disabilities Act) projects included in the proposed project?